aaronbloomfield/ccc/hws/intro/index.md

 sender, the recipient, the amount, and ends with a digital signature.
 Each transaction statement will be in its own file; one is shown below.

-A transaction *record* is a single line in a ledger (and, later, in a block in the blockchain) that contains similar information, but on a single line.
-The one-line example above, in the ledger section, is a transaction record.
+A transaction *record* is a single line in a mempool (and, later, in a block in the blockchain) that contains similar information, but on a single line.
+The one-line example above, in the mempool section, is a transaction record.

-Another of the functionalities that you will have to implement is the verification of a transaction statement (checking it's signature and that there is enough money), which will then insert a single transaction record for that transaction into the ledger.
+Another of the functionalities that you will have to implement is the verification of a transaction statement (checking it's signature and that there is enough money), which will then insert a single transaction record for that transaction into the mempool.

-As an example, below is one of the transaction statements that was generated from the script provided (specifically the `./cryptomoney.sh transfer alice.wallet.txt $bob 12.5 03-alice-to-bob.txt` line).
+As an example, below is one of the transaction statements that was generated from the script provided (specifically the `./cryptomoney.sh transfer alice.wallet.txt $bob 12 03-alice-to-bob.txt` line).
 Note that you don't have to have the same format!
 This is just what we used.
 However, it must contain the same five pieces of information: from, to, amount, date, and the signature.
-The one-line entry from the ledger, above, is the corresponding transaction record for this transaction statement.
+The one-line entry from the mempool, above, is the corresponding transaction record for this transaction statement.

 ```
 From: a3e47443b0f3bc76
 To: 48adadf4fb921fca
-Amount: 12.5
+Amount: 12
 Date: Tue Apr 02 23:09:13 EDT 2019

 5b7e1fcbde4edee8b940d820ea807558fc4b3a94108df254267c578077c03dd5d30ca62550376aabaa24f42a11f667d6b191230a50fd9de08bcd37a75dfcc3774735057d84a6aa8abe297f9ff379a02d1976006584cf4fc34ef53a92f973e58d452d0b2c48342f89ebc7cee668511c696b78c36712d2aed9ef2681977bb5a93c